Altalogy/altalogy-map-npm/README.md

 The `AltaMap` stores own internal state and contains functions to manipulate this state.
 To get its state or to use its functions (let's call it library's API), you need to use `ref`.
 In above code it is shown how to initialize `ref` in constructor and assign it to `<AltaMap ref={} />`.

-To sync application's state, Redux store etc., you can use `onChange` to get its current state.
+To sync application's state, Redux store etc., you can use `onChange` to get AltaMap current state.

 Check **Options** section to see advanced configuration.